flyfirstmars/spring-ai-workshop/docs/session-02.md

 Anthropic’s engineering research stresses a key insight for agent builders: effective systems emerge from deliberate information architecture, not from single clever prompts.[^3] Context is a finite resource; each token consumes attention budget and eventually causes “context rot” if left unmanaged.
-Within the "AI Native Product Development using SpringAI" workshop, this guide maps those principles to Spring AI using VoyagerMate—the travel concierge example—as the reference implementation.
+Within the "AI Native Product Development using SpringAI" workshop, this guide maps those principles to Spring AI using VoyagerMate, the travel concierge example, as the reference implementation.

 ---